 I remember my childhood when my mom always reminded me that failure was not an option in my exams.
-This philosophy is still running in many homes, but now the competition is now getting much fiercer than before.
+This philosophy is still running in many homes, but the competition is now getting much fiercer than before.
 Now, the race is not against the pass or fail but of achieving higher grades and test scores.
-Nowadays, students are in more pressure than students twenty years ago.
+Nowadays, students were under more pressure than students twenty years ago.
 Moreover, this parental desire to see their kids shine leaves little room for children to make their own mistakes and learn from them.
-The question is, what would be the lifelong threats for a child who is overprotected by his/her parent?
+The question is, what would be the lifelong threats for a child who is overprotected by their parent?
 Is overcontrolling a hazard to their mental and social growth?

 Jessica Lahey, a teacher and writer for the Atlantic and the New York Times, writes in her book, ‘today’s overprotective, failure avoidant parenting style has undermined the competence, independence, and academic potential of an entire generation.’
-Overprotection and controlled environment at home halted the child’s decision-making powers and the ability to learn from their mistakes and experiences.
-These children, in their later life, are much more prone to psychological anxiety (Previous article: Teen Anxiety | Reasons and Remedies) especially when they enter high school.
+Overprotection and a controlled environment at home halted the child’s decision-making powers and the ability to learn from their mistakes and experiences.
+In their later life, these children are much more prone to psychological anxiety, especially when they enter high school.